 In the event that an adult has found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards, the adult should self-refer to those with designated safeguarding responsibilities.
-The governing body is committed to creating an environment where staff are encouraged and feel confident to self-refer.
+Fowlmere and the Governing Body are committed to creating an environment where staff are encouraged and feel confident to self-refer.